By : Alexandra Picard / Photo : Juan Diego Rivera

 How do we play?

-Underwater rugby is played with a snorkel, mask and fins.
-The game is played in the deep end of the pool, which varies from 3.8m to 5m deep, and is played in the width direction.
-Two baskets are set up at the bottom of the water, at each end of the playing area.
-The ball used can be held in one hand and is filled with salt water, which causes it to have a higher density than the surrounding water and to sink slowly to the bottom.
-During the game, the ball must not be exposed to the surface since the game is played underwater.
+Underwater rugby is played with a snorkel, mask and flippers.
+The game takes place across the width of the deep part of the pool, i.e. at a depth that varies between 3.8m and 5m.
+Two baskets are installed at the bottom of the water, at each end of the playing area.
+The ball used can be held in one hand and is filled with saline water which causes it to have a density greater than that ambient water and sink slowly to the bottom.

 Security, first